Major League Baseball improves the omnichannel fan experience with Okta

 MLB’s security solution also had to work seamlessly with other software providers, as well as custom-built, in-house applications.
 As Boland points out, “any company that's going to deliver the type of capability and services that we deliver to our constituents involves a lot of business partners.”

 Okta was the ideal solution to MLB’s workforce needs.
 “Identity needed to be portable, it needed to be highly integrated, and we needed a partner that worked with all of our other partners,” says Boland.
 “Okta definitely was ahead of the game on those fronts.”

 Most importantly, “Okta is extremely serious about the security side of what we do—that's why we picked them,” says Boland.
 MLB implemented a suite of Okta Workforce Identity products, including Universal Directory, Single Sign-On, Multi-Factor Authentication, Lifecycle Management, and API Access Management.

-“Okta helped us to secure the organization.
+“Okta helped us to secure the organisation.
 But for our internal workforce users, Okta is making their day better, reducing friction and making it effortless to move from mode to mode,” says Boland.
 “People love it.”

 From workforce to consumer solutions

-It was clear from employee feedback that Okta was already having a positive impact across the organization.
+It was clear from employee feedback that Okta was already having a positive impact across the organisation.
 And MLB was confident that Okta could enhance its digital offering for fans as well by creating a more connected, engaging omni-channel experience.

 "Our fans engage with us in different ways across so many channels.
 We had MLB.com, MLB.TV for streaming, our At the Ballpark app, we had electronic tickets,” says Boland.
 “For all of these platforms, each critical in their own right, we had to provide reliable access, and we had to do it effectively, reducing friction the whole way, never disrupting fan experience."